 In short, Google’s love affair with authority sites is based on the premise of reciprocity, relevance and commercial viability.
 It’s no secret, that Google’s search engine algorithms are stacked in favor of quality content and authoritative websites.

-Protecting the integrity of that love affair can have harsh consequences for those on the fringes of gray areas administered as Google updates or corrections to their index.
+Protecting the integrity of that love affair can have harsh consequences for those on the fringes or gray areas as Google updates their index.

 This is a post covering two glaring and mutually important topics, the first being how search engine algorithms can dramatically impact your business through “corrections” designed to improve quality control and relevance and the other part leaning towards what you can do to insulate yourself from changes to algorithms by creating an authoritative online presence.

 While quality control may be an illusive and subjective qualification, there is a need for identifying and corralling how websites rank in the index.
 Statistics indicate that for every 10 people that conduct a search in a search engine, 2 of those people click paid “sponsored” results.